Sbuazjr/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-File 7.
-Function that draws a diagonal line on the terminal.
+File 8.
+Function that prints a square, followed by a new line.